amousso3/LightningResearch2024/README.md

 This repository houses the code used to answer the research question:

-**Assessing the regional controls of lightning in various regions**
+**Assessing the regional and temporal controls of lightning in various regions**

 using data collected from the ERA5 Reanalysis dataset, the GOES Geostationary Lightning Mapper dataset, and the GOES Advanced Baseline Imager dataset.